coppX/C-Note/basic/01_memory_management.md

 Complex* pc = new Complex(1, 2); // $2
 ```

-The complier will turn the $2 line into (not accurate, only indicative):
+The compiler will turn the $2 line into (not accurate, only indicative):

 ```cpp
 Complex* pc; // $2-0